 Similar to the abuse of alcohol, drug abuse eventually leads to serious illness and the potential for injury.
 Both disease and accidents resulting from substance abuse cause insurance costs to rise every few years in the United States and addicts themselves often eventually find that they are unable to qualify for insurance of any kind.
 In addition to these costs, legal problems are common among substance abusers, and the cost of such representation is often very high.
 Loss of earned income is almost always a monetary side effect of substance abuse as well, and this income loss will eventually impact the person’s retirement.

-Because substance abusers often use the bulk of their money to support their habit, bad credit scores, high interest rates and late fees are often standard parts of their lives.
-A poor credit history will ultimately disqualify someone for a mortgage or car loan, and such problems can be far-reaching even after treatment for the addiction is sought.
+Because substance abusers often use the bulk of their money to support their habit, bad credit scores, high-interest rates, and late fees are often standard parts of their lives.
+Poor credit history will ultimately disqualify someone for a mortgage or car loan, and such problems can be far-reaching even after treatment for the addiction is sought.

 The Importance of Getting Help